American Indians of Virginia

 As part of VS.2g, students are expected to describe the

-students work on map skills.
-Students can use a map to locate where tribes and
+lives of American Indians in Virginia today.
+Use this as an opportunity for students to work on map skills.
+Students can use a map to locate tribes and reservations.
+Using a tool such as Google Earth, students can get

-a bird’s eye view of the reservations.
+a bird ’s-eye view of the reservations.
 In some places, students can even

 zoom-in for an eye-level view.
-Students can also recreate their own maps to
+Students can also create their own maps to show where American Indians in Virginia live today.

 Conclusion